dat-tran05/robust-ensemble-kd/docs/report/report.md

 ### Spurious Correlations & Worst-Group Accuracy

-Neural networks excel at finding patterns—sometimes the wrong ones.
+Neural networks are effective at finding patterns, though sometimes the wrong ones.
 Given training data where waterbirds typically appear against water backgrounds and landbirds against land backgrounds, a model might learn "water background → waterbird" rather than actual bird features.
 This works on average but fails on **minority groups**: a waterbird photographed on land gets misclassified because the model relies on background rather than the bird itself (Sagawa et al., 2020).

-**Worst-Group Accuracy (WGA)** measures robustness against such failures—the accuracy on the worst-performing subgroup (e.g., waterbirds on land backgrounds) rather than the overall average.
+**Worst-Group Accuracy (WGA)** measures robustness against such failures.
+It is the accuracy on the worst-performing subgroup (e.g., waterbirds on land backgrounds) rather than the overall average.
 Maximizing WGA ensures models work for all groups, not just the easy majority.

 ### Knowledge Distillation